LionsGamesStudio/Flux/TUTORIAL.md

 public class AudioManager : FluxMonoBehaviour
 {
     // This attribute is all you need.
 The framework will automatically
-    // subscribe this method to any PlayerJumpedEvent.
+    // subscribe this method to any PlayerJumpedEvent published on the EventBus.
     [FluxEventHandler]
     private void OnPlayerJumped(PlayerJumpedEvent evt)
     {
         Debug.Log("AudioManager heard PlayerJumpedEvent!
 Playing jump sound.");
     }

+    // We can even listen for the gold change event from the InventoryManager.
+    [FluxEventHandler]
+    private void OnGoldChanged(GoldChangedEventArgs evt)
+    {
+        Debug.Log($"AudioManager heard gold changed!
+New total: {evt.NewGoldTotal}.
+Playing coin sound.");
     }
+}
 ```

-**🎉 Congratulations!** You have now built a small, complete game loop using FluxFramework, demonstrating a clean separation between Logic (`PlayerController`), Data (`PlayerInventory`), View (`PlayerHUD`), and other systems.
+**🎉 Congratulations!** You have now built a small, complete game loop using FluxFramework, demonstrating a clean separation between Data (`PlayerData`), Logic (`PlayerController`, `InventoryManager`), and View (`PlayerHUD`).